Custom vs. Standard Forms

-Standard Forms can be found at Forms & Pages > Home/Dashboard.
-These are forms that NeonCRM has generated for you "out of the box," such as a Standard Donation Form and Email Subscription Form.
+- Standard Forms are generated for you "out of the box," such as a Standard Donation Form and Email Subscription Form.

 You must have the Custom Forms & Surveys module in order to create custom forms in NeonCRM.
-You will know that you have this module because a Custom Forms & Surveys option will appear under the Forms & Pages tab.
+Your list of available modules can be viewed from the Organization Profile.

-To create a new form or configure existing ones, navigate here: Forms & Pages tab > Custom Forms & Surveys
+To create a new form or configure existing ones, navigate to Web Content > Custom Forms.

-This will take you to the All Surveys and Forms page.
+This will take you to the Custom Forms List.
 Click Detail to access the settings of an existing form and to view any existing entries.

-To create a new form, click New Survey/Form.
+To create a new form, click New Custom Form.

-Selecting the New Survey/Form button will bring up the Survey/Form Wizard page where you configure the Basic Information for your new form.
+Selecting the New Custom Form button will bring up the Custom Form Builder where you configure the Basic Information for your new form.

-The Survey/Form Wizard page contains several important settings:
+The Custom Form Builder contains several important settings:

-The internal name of your survey/form; this will not be seen by your constituents.
+The internal name of your form; this will not be seen by your constituents.